cool-RR/cute-wing-stuff/README.markdown

 the first letter or ending the sentence with any punctuation mark.
 You may also use an empty title to get a title-less comment line.

-Suggested key combination: `Alt-Insert B`
+Suggested key combination: `Insert B`

 ## comment-hr ##